 When a relationship is unequal, imbalances exist that make one person's needs and thoughts more important than the other's.
 This can lead to an unequal power relationship where the "power member" of the couple calls all the shots.
 If this is agreed upon, it doesn't have to be a problem, but when this dynamic occurs to the chagrin of the non-power member of the couple, or if the power member resents the position, it's a problem.
+Relationship expert Lori Gorshow offers advice on how to overcome these unequal power dynamics.

 Age Differences

-In some relationships, the age difference equals issues when the older person tries to "parent" the younger person.
+In some relationships, the age difference equals issues when the older person tries to parent the younger person.
 "Age is only a number until there is a correlation between one's emotional age and their behavior," said Gorshow.
 She added that it's important to keep the relationship as partner-partner instead of a parent-child dynamic.

 Testing Boundaries

 When a couple has a dynamic similar to a parent-child relationship, the person in the "child" role may push the other away in an attempt to get them to prove their love and devotion.
-For example, it's not the younger person might flirt with people their own age in order to test the other partner.
+For example, the younger person might flirt with people their own age to test the other partner.
 Gorshow said, "Maybe she is trying to make you jealous so you will pop the question.
 Is this your idea of a balanced relationship?
 Instead of wondering what is really going on, find out by talking to her directly and with the emotions you truly feel.
 Before you talk with her, you need to be clear about what you want in a relationship."

-Talking it Out
+Talking It Out

 "Avoiding the conversation will not make it go away; it will only delay the inevitable," said Gorshow, saying that avoiding frank conversations about a power imbalance within a relationship will also avoid resolution.
 "This is a conversation that needs to occur before your relationship can continue."